sifis-home/ace-ucs/README.md

 ### Who do I talk to? ###

 * This code is owned by RISE SICS and released as Open Source under the [BSD 3 license](https://opensource.org/licenses/BSD-3-Clause).
+* If you have questions or suggestions, please contact
-* Please contact ludwig dot seitz at ri dot se if you have questions or suggestions.
+   - ludwig dot seitz at combitech dot se
+   - marco dot tiloca at ri dot se

 ### Acknowledgments ###
 This code is maintained in the framework of the [CelticNext](https://www.celticnext.eu/) project CRITISEC, with funding from [Vinnova](http://www.vinnova.se/sv/).